griffinpinney/griffinpinney.github.io/_pages/puzzles.md

 <details>
   <summary><strong>🧮 IBM Ponder This</strong></summary>
   <p>
     I began solving the IBM "Ponder This" monthly puzzles in August 2024, but I solve them less religiously than the Jane Street puzzles.
 Each of these puzzles also comes with a bonus problem, which is usually a slightly modified or scaled up version of the original.
-Strangely, the bonus problem seems to range in difficulty from significantly harder to much easier than the original problem, and I don't solve it every time I solve the base puzzle.
+Strangely, the bonus problem seems to range in difficulty from significantly harder than to much easier than the original problem, and I don't solve it every time I solve the base puzzle.
   </p>

   <div><strong>Starting July 2025</strong>, I’ll begin recording:</div>